 Good News: Whoever humbles himself will be exalted.

 Jesus is very harsh with people who are hypocrites and who have double standards.
 He abhors the conceited and oppressors.
 The Pharisees and other religious leaders during His time were knowledgeable of the law but they lack compassion.
 So Jesus is telling us to be discerning.
 Follow what they teach but not what they do because they don’t practice what they preach.

 Today, not much is different with some of our leaders, religious as well as political.
-Although we keep praying for them, let us also call out their attention.
+Although we keep praying for them, let us also call out their attention when they commit mistakes.

 “Practice what you preach” is a common phrase we often hear nowadays.
 Not only preachers should heed this advice but everyone else.
 Through prayer and constant self-introspection, may our words be consistent with our action.
 More importantly, may our loving and kind actions speak louder than our words of love and kindness.